Asamblea Nacional Televisión

 Asamblea Nacional Televisión (ANTV) was the television station of the National Assembly of Venezuela.
 It was created in 2005 to cover the proceedings of Venezuela's National Assembly.
 Their goal is to increase the participation of Venezuelan citizens in the legislative debates.
-The signal is seen by those with a cable or satellite subscription in Venezuela, under the name Fundación Audiovisual Nacional de Televisión, that it's not the current National Assembly channel; therefore, the Assembly broadcasts their sessions in a YouTube channel also called ANTV.
+The signal was seen by those with a cable or satellite subscription in Venezuela, under the name Fundación Audiovisual Nacional de Televisión, that it's not the current National Assembly channel; therefore, the Assembly broadcasts their sessions in a YouTube channel also called ANTV.

 History

 Current Venezuelan president (Note: A number of countries have questioned his victory in the 2024 Venezuelan presidential election.)
 Nicolás Maduro claimed credit for creating ANTV, while he served as president of the National Assembly from 5 January 2005 to 7 August 2006.

 The Grupo de Boston, a group integrated by Venezuelan and American Congresspeoples, proposed the creation of ANTV in 2003.
 Afterward, the topic was analyzed by a consensus between supporters and opponents of then-President Hugo Chávez.
 The United States Congress offered to support the proposal with equipment, but that never happened.
 Due to many debates and arguments in the Venezuelan National Assembly, the approval for the creation of ANTV took over a year.
 It began broadcasting February 17, 2005.

 ANTV is a non-profit organization, whose resources come from the Legislative branch of Venezuela and national and international donations.

 Maduro claims that the objectives of this channel are to develop the basic requirements of the Constitution.
 "It's at the service to promote new democratic values in Venezuela and to build a new era of participation by the citizens.
 Revolution is when people are well informed, come up with their own conclusions, and participate in the political life of the country".

 The two goals of Nicolás Maduro for ANTV was to be an over-the-air television network and for people to interact with it.
 Since last quarter of 2006 it started broadcasting in Caracas on UHF channel 62.

 In the first semester of 2005, CONATEL gave the approval for ANTV to be seen without the necessity of it being affiliated with DirecTV, NetUno, Supercable and Intercable.

 Maduro also hopes that an interactive forum is set up, so that citizens finally can make their recommendations on any proposed law over the internet or by telephone; it is considered that technological advances will help in this area.

 Since 2010 until January 2016, it was the only television channel authorised to broadcast the National Assembly sessions.
 The other media had to connect with ANTV in case of a simulcast.